stomp-js/stompjs/docs-src/Usage.md

 ### Lifecycle callbacks

+- [Client#beforeConnect](../classes/Client.html#beforeConnect) - invoked each time before
+  connection to STOMP broker is attempted.
+You can modify connection parameters and other callbacks.
 - [Client#onConnect](../classes/Client.html#onConnect) - invoked for each time STOMP broker connects and STOMP handshake is complete
 - [Client#onDisconnect](../classes/Client.html#onDisconnect) - invoked after each graceful disconnection.